Hank Sullivant: 2013

-As of 2013, Kuroma’s lineup was Sullivant, Simon O’Connor, James Richardson and Will Berman.
+As of 2013, Kuroma’s lineup was Sullivant, Simon O'Connor, James Richardson and Will Berman.
 The band made its third album, Kuromarama, produced by Ben Goldwasser of MGMT, and opened for MGMT on its North America tour in the spring of 2013.
-Sullivant was scheduled to fill in on guitar at several summer festivals for MGMT’s Andrew VanWyngarden, who was recovering from shoulder surgery.
+Sullivant filled in on guitar at several summer festivals for MGMT’s Andrew VanWyngarden, who was recovering from shoulder surgery.
+He subsequently rejoined MGMT full-time and, simultaneously, performed with Kuroma, touring during the album cycle for MGMT’s self-titled third studio album, MGMT, in 2014.
+He left the band again in 2016.

-St. Aelred Catholic Church

-Sullivant is currently the music director at St. Aelred's Catholic Church in Bishop, Georgia.
-St. Aelred's is under the Personal Ordinariate of the Chair of St. Peter, a floating diocese under the Roman Catholic Church.
-He directs the choir, and leads them at the 10:45 AM mass.
-Sullivant also teaches music at their St. Thomas More Academy homeschool enrichment program.